Temidayo198/PROJECT-1/PowerBI/README.md

 ### Project Objectives
 ---
 The goal is to;
-- build a Power BI dashboard that visualizes key customer segments,cancellations, and subscription trends.
+- create a dashboard that visualizes the insights found in Excel and SQL.
-- give insights obtained from the data.
-- give actionable recommendations enhance business strategies and improve customer retention.
+- include a sales overview, top-performing products, and regional breakdowns in the dashboard.

 ### Data Source
 ---
 The dataset used for this analysis was provided by the course facilitator as part of the capstone project for data analysis training.